ARTbio/startbio/docs/R-IOC/r07_data_import_export.md

 ```

-All these functions will return a <bold>`tibble`</bold>.
+All these functions will return a [tibble](https://tibble.tidyverse.org/reference/tibble-package.html).

 !!! danger "Caution"
-    The coloring of cells in Excel files CANNOT be handled by the reading functions from `readxl` package.
+    The coloring of cells in Excel files CANNOT be handled.

 !!! tip
-    The merged cells can be handled by using the `openxlsx::read.xlsx` with specifying `fillMergedCells = TRUE`
+    The merged cells can be handled by using the `openxlsx::read.xlsx` with specifying `fillMergedCells = TRUE`,
+    the value in a merged cell is given to all cells within the merge.

 ### Read R Data Format (.rds, .Rdata)